|

 "Do not blame yourself, melmenya."
 Legolas sat down

-beside her, wrapping his arm around her shoulders.
-"None
+beside her, wrapping an arm around her shoulders.
+"None of

-your Highness; he is yours for the rest of your life.
-He will
+slave, your Highness; he is yours for the rest of your life.
+He

 "Does Baalhanno know that?" asked Legolas.